 Traditionally, research in this field is connected to a specific department or faculty, whether based in modern languages or education sciences.
 CETAPS/TEALS develops important activities in the specific area of teacher education since many teachers in both faculties (FCSH and FLUP) have been working within the pre-service and in-service teacher programmes offered to graduates of “first cycle” courses.

 MA courses associated to this research area – MA in English language education (for primary and secondary levels and for both pre-service and in-service teachers) imply there is a commitment to original research and production of data-driven knowledge.
 This applies to the teaching staff as well as the student/in-service teachers as researchers, the latter more specifically through classroom-based action research as part of their assessed work.

 PhD courses associated with this research area are:

-- a) Languages Teaching – Multilingualism and Education for a Global Citizenship, a 3rd-cycle course offered jointly by NOVA FCSH and Open University (Universidade Aberta) in the mode of blended learning [link].
-Currently, it has 34 students enrolled since 2015 and the first theses expected to be concluded in 2018.
+a) Languages Teaching – Multilingualism and Education for a Global Citizenship, a 3rd-cycle course offered jointly by NOVA FCSH and Open University (Universidade Aberta) in the mode of blended learning.
 The main research topics involve predominantly English and Portuguese as Foreign Languages.
 All students who have completed the taught course are officially enrolled at CETAPS and involved in Teacher Education and Applied Language Studies.

 This research area has been enlarged over the years with many PhD scholars and students from very different national institutions (both from Polytechnics and Universities), which constitutes an additional value to the diversity of our studies on TEFL mainly.